 Employment has left us all unprepared.

-…but what if I told you that learning to understand freelancing for the legitimate career opportunity it is could benefit your life, community and family, even if you decided to remain employed?
+…but what if I told you that understanding freelancing for the legitimate career opportunity it is could benefit your life, community, and family, even if you decided to remain employed?

 …what if I told you that freelancing can be much more than internships and low-paid work and that plenty of freelancers out-earn their employed counterparts (even after those infamous taxes)?

-…what if I told you that shifting the way you relate to employers could open up a world of life-long flexibility and higher earning?
+…what if I told you that shifting the way you relate to employers could open up a world of life-long flexibility, career confidence, and higher earning?

-It can, and that’s because freelancing (a small but important shift in the relationship with the same people who employ you) forces you to refine the very same skills, perspectives, and techniques that should be used to build even an employed career.
+It can, and that’s because freelancing (a small but important shift in the relationship with the same people who employ you) forces you to refine the very same skills, perspectives, and techniques that even employed people should be using.

 If you take the time to rethink your perspective on independent work and employment, an entirely new world of income (not to mention being the owner of your own career) will open up in front of you.

 BlackFreelance is here to support you through that process.

 It doesn’t matter if you’re looking at full-time work, a side-gig, staying afloat between jobs, or just to build up some extra retirement savings, staying connected to this community can help you build a flourishing, sustainable, employer-independent career and leverage the skill of freelancing to improve your life overall.

 First though, let me tell you how it works.

 Things around here are set up in stages — from the resources here on the site, to the free newsletter, to the Academy, BlackFreelance is designed to walk you through a process of warming you up for the wide world of freelancing, laying down your fundamentals, and then developing the sustainable habits that will keep your career growing in the best direction possible.

 - An introductory quiz to find out how well you really know freelancing (a lot of people are surprised at their score…Take it now!)